 Quench Your Thirst

-Barcelona's latest cocktail creations?
+If seafood isn’t your thing, then how about sipping one of Barcelona‘s latest cocktail creations?
 Gretchen Thomas the Wine + Spirits Director at Barcelona has created three new cocktails using fresh herbs and unique ingredients.

 Bees Wings is a modern take on the classic Prohibition era drink Bees Knees with Bar Hill Gin, Yellow Chartreuse, agave nectar, orange blossom water, lemon juice and pasteurized egg whites.
 Bar Hill Gin is a small batch gin made in Vermont by Todd Hardie, a bee-keeper for over 50 years.

 Whiskey Root is made with Byrrh Quinquina, fresh ginger, basil leaves, lemon juice, and Buffalo Trace Bourbon.
 Byrrh Quinquina is an interesting fortified wine that is similar in flavor to angostura bitters with a base of cinchona bark as the main flavoring ingredient.

 And finally, there is Tarragona made with house-made tarragon syrup, lemon juice, Rhum JM Blanc, and Blume Marillen Apricot Eau-de-Vie.

 They all sound so refreshing.
 Perfect to relax on a hot summer evening while enjoying some of Barcelona’s killer tapas.